Average is lame, average is boring. But if there’s one simple way to be above average, it would be lifting weights.

 Hell, it’s kind of a letdown.
 I realized how little normal people work.

-It made me realize that keeping those things in mind is also actual work.
+And it made me realize that keeping those things in mind is actual work.
 But I’ve been doing it for so long that I’m used to it.

 But average people really take the easiest road.
 That’s why they get nowhere.